vleue/understanding-bevy/src/ecs/_index.md

 }

 // Because we're modifying the `directory` argument, we need to get the mutable version of it with `ResMut`
-// Bevy's ECS finds a Resource with the matching type fn place_denizens(mut directory: ResMut<HashMap::<Name, World>>){
+// Bevy's ECS finds a Resource with the matching type; we want to be sure we have exactly one resource of each type that we need fn place_denizens(mut directory: ResMut<HashMap::<Name, World>>){
 	// .into() converts our string literal from &str to the required String directory.insert(Name("Alice".into()), World::Venus);